The Outer Worlds 2: Paradise Island Substation Repair Guide – Get the Corrosive Shock Machine Gun

 • Biological threats

 Ammunition Considerations: Machine guns burn through ammunition quickly.
-While the weapon is powerful, you’ll need to manage your ammo reserves carefully or risk running dry during extended combat sequences.
+Manage your ammo reserves carefully or risk running dry during extended combat sequences.

 Optimal Usage Strategy